The Hydrological Cycle:

 Water Balance Case Study: The Great Artesian Basin

-Describe an example of where a freshwater resource has been exploited beyond its maximum sustainable yield.
-[6 marks]
+- Describe an example of where a freshwater resource has been exploited beyond its maximum sustainable yield and what has been done to maintain its long term sustainability.
+(10 marks)